 Through tools such as the 1906 Antiquities Act, the government can act to protect and enhance the American public land system.
 President Trump's executive order requiring Secretary Zinke to review and evaluate National Monument boundaries of more than 100,000 acres designated since 1996 has the potential to undermine this important conservation tool.
 An attack on the Antiquities Act is an attack on all American public lands and the communities and economies that rely on them.

-The outdoor recreation economy annually contributes $887 billion dollars to the US economy, and 7.6 million direct jobs.
+The outdoor recreation economy annually contributes $887 billion to the US economy, and 7.6 million direct jobs.
 Most of this recreation takes place on national public lands, which accounts for 46.9% of land in the west.
 These national public lands are an integral part of the success of our communities due to the tourism they bring, as well as the competitive advantage that being close to open spaces and outdoor recreation provides when attracting businesses and employees.
 In fact, studies have shown that communities close to national public lands perform better in several key economic measures than communities close to fewer public lands.

 Conservation of ecologically, culturally, and scientifically important lands is a necessary component to the American way of life, as well as to the communities (e.g. mountain towns in the Intermountain West) that rely on these lands for economic growth and prosperity.
-If President Trump and Secretary Zinke revoke monument status of recently designated monuments such as Bears Ears in favor of extractive industries, this would set a dangerous precedent for the future of national monuments and national public lands in general.

 In May 2017, the Mountain Pact released a new report, The Antiquities Act: A Vital Part of Our Natural Heritage.

-The Mountain Pact will be working closely with our communities for continued public lands protections in 2017, with more information and actions coming soon.
 If you are interested in more information about this or The Mountain Pact in general, please email firstname.lastname@example.org.